JaimeStill/shader-studies/studies/intro-to-raymarching/readme.md

 ## Ray Marching

-The next part will involve the actual Ray Marching.
+The next part will involve the actual ray marching.
 One step of the algorithm will be defined that will be iterated using a loop until an object is hit.
 The primary interest lies in determining the position of the current marching point rather than just its distance from the camera.

 Calculating the position at each step is straightforward using the current variables.
 The point, `p`, will initialize at the ray's origin, `ro`, and adds to it the ray direction, `rd`, times the distance traveled, `t`: `vec3 p = ro + rd * t`.
 This gives a 3D point representing the current position along the ray based on its distance from the ray's origin.

 `p` can then be used to compute the distance to the closest object in the scene.
 It is initially started at the ray origin as `t` is initialized to `0`.
 Signed distance functions, SDFs, will be used to obtain the distance from a given point in space to a particular shape in the scene.

-> Check Inigo Quilez article on [3D Signed Distance Functions](https://iquilezles.org/articles/distfunctions/), which proivdes useful functions and tricks related to Ray Marching.
+> Check Inigo Quilez article on [3D Signed Distance Functions](https://iquilezles.org/articles/distfunctions/), which proivdes useful functions and tricks related to ray marching.

 To define the objects in the scene, a function is created that takes a 3D point as input and returns the distance to the nearest object in the scene: